SDiFI/sdifi_rasa_akranes/README.md

 The intent 'motd' is also included, but has no training data as it is not meant to be triggered through a message from the user (see 'Trigger intent via endpoint').

+## BÍN Entity Extraction

+We have implemented an experimental entity extractor as a Rasa custom component that uses the BÍN database to extract entities from the user input.
+This extractor is currently disabled by default, but can be enabled by placing the configuration snippet [bin_config.yml](classifiers/bin_config.yml) below the DIETClassifier configuration into the file [config.yml](config.yml])`.

+The idea is to use the BÍN database to extract entities that are not covered by the DIETClassifier, such as names of people, places, etc. The BÍN database is a large database of Icelandic words, their inflections and their grammatical properties.
+The BÍN entity extractor can be customized to use mappings of entities to certain BÍN properties as described [here](https://bin.arnastofnun.is/gogn/storasnid/ord/).
+One should also carefully place stop-words into the `stop_words` configuration parameter to avoid extracting entities that are not relevant or that are ambiguous as e.g.
+`á, dag, ...`

+It should be placed behind all other entity extractors in the Rasa pipeline and be configured to either ignore or replace already extracted entities, otherwise it will append the BÍN entities to the already extracted entities which leads to double extracted entities.
+It can also be configured via the parameter `match_training_data` to extract only entities that are labelled and where the user text closely follows the training data.

+Please refer to the BÍN entity extractor configuration snippet for further details.

 ## Knowledge base

 The knowledge base is initialised via an RDF document (`src/municipal_info_api/offices_staff.rdf`) and uses the following ontologies: